West Bank vote held to help plug Palestinian democracy gap

-RAMALLAH, West Bank (Reuters) - Palestinians voted in elections in the Israeli-occupied West Bank for the first time in six years on Saturday, but their scant choice of candidates put them out of step with democratic revolutions elsewhere in the Arab world.
+RAMALLAH, West Bank (Reuters) - Palestinians voted in local elections in the Israel-occupied West Bank on Saturday, their first vote for six years and one with little choice, out of step with democratic revolutions elsewhere in the Arab world.

-The results of the local ballots were expected to reaffirm the Western-backed, mainly secular Fatah party, which runs a de facto government in the slivers of land not policed by Israel, in the face of a boycott by its Islamist arch-rival, Hamas.
+The results were expected to largely reaffirm the Western-backed, mainly secular Fatah party, which runs a de facto government in the slivers of land not policed by Israel, in the face of a boycott by its Islamist arch-rival, Hamas.

 “We do not recognize the legitimacy of these elections and we call for them to be stopped in order to protect the Palestinian people and protect their unity,” Hamas Prime Minister Ismail Haniyeh said.

 Fatah finally found time ripe for the repeatedly-delayed local elections.
-The party edged out Hamas in university ballots throughout the West Bank earlier this year.
-Opinion polls show support for the Islamist group has flagged since it began the uphill task of governing impoverished and crowded Gaza.
+The party edged out Hamas in university ballots throughout the West Bank earlier this year and opinion polls show flagging support for the Islamist group since it began the uphill task of governing impoverished and crowded Gaza.

 With Gaza not participating in Saturday’s vote and a majority of West Bank residents living in areas where local councils are running uncontested, the election was less meaningful than in previous years.

+Less than half of citizens surveyed by the Palestinian Center for Policy and Survey Research said they would vote, and an even smaller number thought the ballot would be fair.

 But fissures within Fatah lent some suspense to the polls.
-Some local leaders struck out on their own after being spurned from official lists.
-They may garner a showing, giving them an influential say in local councils.
+Some local leaders struck out on their own after being spurned from official lists in a sign of personal disputes.
+They may garner a showing giving them an influential say in local councils.

-The final tally of votes was due by Tuesday.
-According to the Palestinian Central Elections Commission, some 54 percent of the half-million eligible voters took part - short of the 70 percent predicted by the West Bank government.

-Reflecting the clout of Hamas’s boycott call, voter turnout in Hebron, an Islamist political bastion, was just 33.7 percent.

 The mood at efficient and well-policed voting stations in schools and public buildings throughout the West Bank was subdued.
 Palestinians expressed melancholy at their divisions and the seeming permanence of Israel’s 45-year-old occupation.